NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 ## Building the model
 Sentiment 140 twitter 1.6 mill tweets;

-Recurrent Neural Network model applied to data; state of the art Recurrent Neural Network(RNN) used to build model.
-RNN performs well; takes into account words in tweets and how combined together to learn semantic meaning for each word and how when combined together model predicts into sentiment stripped out URLS; https stripped out @ ; modified sentiment scale from 0-4 to 0/1 (binary)
+Recurrent Neural Network (RNN) model applied to data;

+State of the art RNN used to build model.
+RNN performs well; takes into account words in tweets and how combined together to learn semantic meaning for each word and how when combined together model predicts sentiment.

+stripped out URLS; https; stripped out @ ;

+modified sentiment scale from 0-4 to 0/1 (binary)

 80% ~ 1.2 million tweets

 Trained the model on 1.2 mill tweets

-Model: embedding layer with 64 dimension
+## Model: embedding layer with 64 dimension
 Bidirectional LSTM 64 dimension
 Bi LSTM layer 32
 fully connected layer with 64 dimensional output